Counter Pollution Exercises

 Bonn Agreement countries need to meet international and European obligations to ensure that they are prepared to respond in the event of pollution incidents or to a threat of pollution.
 Contracting Parties work together to ensure the knowledge, planning, training and operational testing of emergency systems is in place to ensure effective preparedness.

 Within the Bonn Agreement there are several types of joint exercises (BONNEX) for co-operation in combating spillages into the sea.
-These are outlined in detail in Chapter 7 of the Counter Pollution Manual.
+These are outlined in detail in the Counter Pollution Manual.

 BONNEX BRAVO: Alarm Exercise

-The aim of the exercise is to test the agreed notification procedures for reporting, requesting and providing assistance through the POLREP system (as outlined in Chapter 5 of the Counter Pollution Manual).
+The aim of the exercise is to test the agreed notification procedures for reporting, requesting and providing assistance through the POLREP system.
 This also includes the use of EU platforms such as SafeSeaNet and CECIS Marine.
 The exercise is held on an annual basis.

 BONNEX CHARLIE: Equipment Exercise